-That does not mean that there is a one-size-fits-all standard for Second Amendment claims in those contexts where means-ends scrutiny is relevant. "[A]s has been the experience under the First Amendment, we might expect that courts will employ different types of scrutiny in assessing burdens on Second Amendment rights, depending on the character of the Second Amendment question presented."
+That does not mean that there is a one-size-fits-all standard for Second Amendment claims, in those contexts where means-ends scrutiny is relevant (and it is not relevant to resolve, under the common-use test, Plaintiffs' primary claim, supra). "[A]s has been the experience under the First Amendment, we might expect that courts will employ different types of scrutiny in assessing burdens on Second Amendment rights, depending on the character of the Second Amendment question presented."
 United States v.
 Masciandaro, 638 F.3d 458, 470 (4th Cir.
 2011).